The strong coupling constant: State of the art and the decade ahead

 According to the results (\ref{BLalFO})--(\ref{BLalPV}), Borel--Laplace sum rules indicate that the theoretical uncertainties dominate over the experimental ones.
-Part of these theoretical uncertainties would be reduced by: (1) the calculation of the five-loop Adler function coefficient $d_4$; (2) the use of the more complicated structure of the $D=6$ OPE terms~\cite{Boito:2015joa} and the corresponding terms in the $D=0$ $u=3$ IR renormalon structure; (3) the use of a variant of the QCD coupling $a(Q^2)$ without the Landau singularities in the $D=0$ contribution, because this would allow for the resummation to all orders (no truncation) of the renormalon-motivated contribution $D=0$ and would eliminate the renormalisation scale ambiguity ($\kappa$).
-The high precision ALEPH determination of the $\tau$ spectral function represents an important source of data for understanding better the behaviour of QCD at the limit between the perturbative and nonperturbative regimes.
+Even if maximally strong correlations were assumed among the experimental Borel--Laplace sum rule values at different $M^2_{\alpha}$, the presented experimental uncertainty of $\alphas$ would increase by a factor of less than five.
+Part of these theoretical uncertainties would be reduced by: (1) the calculation of the five-loop Adler function coefficient $d_4$; (2) the use of the more complicated structure of the $D=6$ OPE terms~\cite{Boito:2015joa} and the corresponding terms in the $D=0$ $u=3$ IR renormalon structure; (3) the use of a variant of the QCD coupling $a(Q^2)$ without the Landau singularities in the $D=0$ contribution, because this would allow for the resummation to all orders (no truncation) of the renormalon-motivated contribution $D=0$ and would eliminate the renormalization scale ambiguity ($\kappa$).
+The high precision ALEPH determination of the $\tau$ spectral function represents an important source of data for better understanding the behaviour of QCD at the limit between the perturbative and nonperturbative regimes.